rmccrear/lv-3-may-2024/week-3/Day-1/demo.md

 ### Single Import in Next.js

 In a Next.js project, you can integrate the 7-1 pattern by creating a `styles/` directory at the root.
-Inside, structure your Sass files following the 7-1 pattern, then import your main Sass file (`styles.scss`) into your Next.js project, typically in `_app.js` or `_app.tsx` for global scope.
+Inside, structure your Sass files following the 7-1 pattern, then import your main Sass file (`styles.scss`) into your Next.js project, typically in `layout.js` for global scope.

 ```jsx
 // In _app.js or _app.tsx